RayyanX95/gystify-fe/README.md

-# Email Summarizer Frontend
+# Gystify Frontend

-A modern Next.js 15 frontend application for the Email Summarizer SaaS platform, built with TypeScript, TailwindCSS, and shadcn/ui components.
+A modern Next.js 15 frontend application for the Gystify SaaS platform, built with TypeScript, TailwindCSS, and shadcn/ui components.

 ## 🚀 Features